Anylinkin/ALK8266WIFI/README.md

 ALK8266WIFI, the Practically Functional, High-Throughput, Stable WIFI module Solution, Very Sutiable for High-Speed and bulk data transmission in MCU System to achieve a fast, stable, and effective communication exceeding 1MBytes/s

-Here is a video demonstrating how ALK8266WIFI module extends an STM32 MCU to achieve a high-speed comuncation, either in transmission or reception,  with an effective throughput over 1MBytes/s: https://www.youtube.com/watch?v=6cAmyX15hYk without any packet loss!
+Here is a video demonstrating how ALK8266WIFI module extends an STM32 MCU to achieve a high-speed comuncation, either in transmission or reception,  with an effective throughput over 1MBytes/s without any packet loss: https://www.youtube.com/watch?v=6cAmyX15hYk

 1 What is ALK8266WIFI ?